 Are you an employer?

 This guide calls you an employer if you are the person making decisions about what happens in a work situation.
 Most situations are covered, even if you don't give your worker a written contract of employment or if they are a contract worker rather than an employee.
 Other types of worker such as trainees, apprentices and business partners are also covered.
-If you are not sure, check under 'work situation' in the Glossary.
 Sometimes, equality law only applies to particular types of worker, such as employees, and we make it clear if this is the case.

 What else is in this guide